Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 # OmicsTIDE Tutorial
 This tutorial gives some basic information

-## Background: Data formats
+## Data
+Test data is available [here](../static/data/test_data/).

 Detailed information on the data formats used in OmicsTIDE can be found [here](DATAFORMATS.md).

-## Available Data
-Test data is available [here](../static/data/test_data/).

 ## Data Loading (Home Tab)